jenpetsmit/jenpetsmit.github.io/docs/index.md

 Welcome!

-I have been a technical writer since 2015 with an affinity for databases.
+I have been a technical writer since 2015 with an affinity for databases and experience documenting SaaS systems, writing user guides, and SOPs.

 With skills I learned from my Master of Arts degree in Professional Communications, I have designed websites, written blogs, and designed promotional materials.

 Professionally I rely on the following: